Genusbiz/docs/developers/defining-an-app-model/data/object-class/modify-an-object-or-identifier-domain/auditing.md

 2. In the **Advanced Auditing Options** dialog box, select the **Do not log events for these Object Classes** check box.
 3. Click **Select**.
 4. In the **Event Logging** dialog box, click to clear the **Enabled** checkbox if you want to disable logging for an Object Class.

-## Live Update

-Every event-driven system relies on some sort of publish-subscribe mechanism, that is, a loosely-coupled interaction model.
-Whenever an event occurs, you need a mechanism to notify anyone dependent of knowing that the event occured.

-Live Update is a mechanism which allows you to determine how to deploy changes in data to computers connected to your Application Server.
-You can choose between three update strategies:

-**1\.
-Objects are updated automatically**

-Not supported in the current version.

-**2\.
-Objects are updated when the value for a specified property is changed**

-The specified property acts as a change trigger for notifying dependents.
-For example, if your Object Class contains a property for storing the last date an object was modified, you can use this property as a trigger to deploy changes in data.

-Applies to properties with data types **Date**, **Date and Time**, **Integer**, **Float** and **Character or String** and a simple data interpretation.

-**3\.
-Objects are updated by user initiated action**

-Data are updated on demand.
-This request may be a deliberate request from a user to refresh data, or a request to perform an action which requires that data are updated.